How To Have A Virtual Wedding: The Ultimate Guide For 2023

 Whether you hire a tech team through your desired platform or just hire a team to operate a free video platform, the choice is yours.

 For more interactive platforms, your tech team will play the valuable role of the moderator in which they must allow guests to enter the meeting and can also mute guests during the ceremony.
 Depending on the service, you can also coordinate having a waiting lobby and breakout rooms for guests to mingle among themselves before or after the ceremony.

 When selecting your tech team, it’s important to consider if you solely need experts to run your own technology or if you need to rent out their equipment.
 Think about what you need such as cameras, microphones, TV monitors, projectors, and computers.

 Convey your virtual wedding ideas to your desired vendor in terms of the video conference platform you’ll be using and the equipment set-up you’re looking for.
 From there, you can determine which tech team can match your needs.

 Wedding rehearsals are often done a day or so prior to traditional wedding ceremonies.
 These rehearsals are meant to explain and run through the order of the wedding ceremony to ensure the big day goes off without a hitch.

 Likewise, virtual weddings should plan ahead to have a tech run prior to the official stream.
 Technology can be quite the blessing in connecting people together, but it’s not without its bugs.

 The tech run is just as important for your guests.
-Virtual weddings are on the rise, but for those who have yet to encounter a virtual event like this, they may be anxious about figuring it out.
-Setting up a test run is important for fixing any bugs, errors, or confusion prior to the officially virtual ceremony.
+Virtual weddings are on the rise, but those who have yet to encounter a virtual event like this, they may be anxious about figuring it out.
+Setting up a test run is important for fixing any bugs, errors, or confusion prior to the official virtual ceremony.

 Whether your entire wedding is virtual or you’re planning a hybrid event, food is something you always have to consider.